Origin of yield stress and mechanical plasticity in model biological tissues: Discussion

 We also propose a metric to not only infer tissue stress based on an instantaneous static snapshot but also predict tissue avalanches.
 Quantification of tissue-level force and stress is necessary to understand the physics of many biological processes.
-However, direct measurement of stress in vivo is considerably challenging\cite{Haase2015,Bambardekar_Lenne2015,Bonnet_laser_ablation2012}.
-Compared to other non-invasive method to estimate tissue stress such as Bayesian Force Inference \cite{Ishihara_2012} and Variational Method for Image-Based Inference \cite{Noll_Shraiman2020}, our approach using $C^*$ offers a simple and fast method to estimate tissue stress.
-The cost for this convenience is that our approach cannot provide a spatial distribution of stress.
-The strong agreement between $\sigma_{xy}$ and $C^*$ is noteworthy, especially since $C^*$ does not incorporate information about edge orientation, which directly affects stress.
+However, direct measurement of stress in vivo is considerably challenging ~\cite{Haase2015,Bambardekar_Lenne2015,Bonnet_laser_ablation2012}.
+Compare to other non-invasive {methods} to estimate tissue stress such as Bayesian Force Inference ~\cite{Ishihara_2012} and Variational Method for Image-Based Inference ~\cite{Noll_Shraiman2020}, our approach using $C^*$ offers a simple and fast method to estimate tissue stress. {The advantage of $C^*$ lies in its independence from fitting parameters and system properties.
+Given a segmented movie of a monolayer undergoing deformation, $C^*$ can be easily derived from the segmented images and offers a decent estimate of tissue relative stress evolution during the process without requiring prior knowledge of the monolayer's mechanical properties.} {The downside of our approach is that it cannot provide a spatial distribution of local stress.} The strong agreement between $\sigma_{xy}$ and $C^*$ is noteworthy, especially since $C^*$ does not incorporate information about edge orientation, which directly affects stress.
 In an isotropic system, edge length alone is insufficient to infer stress.
 However, in a system undergoing large deformation and thus highly anisotropic, the influence of edge orientation diminishes, making edge length alone sufficient for stress inference.
 The impact of shape anisotropy is evident during the buildup phase or when the system is in a fluid state.
 In these scenarios, edges may have negligible tension, making edge tension independent of edge length.
 Consequently, it is possible that systems with similar $C^*$ values could exhibit significantly different stress levels.

 The impact of triggers on avalanches goes beyond simply initiating them; we observed a significant dependence of avalanche size on the trigger location.
 By manually shrinking vanishing edges at various locations within the same configuration, we noted that the size of the resulting avalanches varied markedly.
 This indicates that the location of the initial excitation has a profound influence on the final size of the avalanche.
 A promising future research direction could involve developing a theoretical framework that moves beyond the mean field approach to more accurately capture the spatial heterogeneity in the tissue.